Young scores 48 points, Hawks beat Bucks 116-113 in Game 1

 Antetokounmpo made a pair of free throws with 5.3 seconds left, but Young brought the lead back to three and closed the scoring by sinking two free throws of his own with 4.6 seconds remaining.

-His focus at the line revealed the 22-year-old Young has displayed throughout his first career postseason.
+His focus at the line revealed the veteran savvy the 22-year-old Young has displayed throughout his first career postseason.

 TIP-INS